casangi/xradio/docs/source/correlated_data/schema_and_api/correlated_data_schema.rst

 Define fundamental dimensions of Xradio data, and associate them with values.
 The shape of all arrays contained in Xradio datasets will be defined by a mapping of dimensions to sizes -- the "shape" of the array.
-For instance, a visibility data array might have an associated channel or time step count.
-Use :ref:`Visibility Coordinates` to associate dimension indicies with values such as frequencies or timestamps.
+For instance, a data array might have an associated channel or time step count.
+Use :ref:`correlated data Coordinates` to associate dimension indicies with values such as frequencies or timestamps.

 .. autoclass:: xradio.correlated_data.schema.TimeArray()